Track Website Visitors to Prioritize Prospects

 Edit Domain Information or Deactivate Tracking

-To edit the information for a website you are tracking or disable tracking entirely, launch Apollo and click Website visitors > Settings.
-Click Edit to edit website information, or click Delete to remove tracking for the domain.
+To edit the information for a website you're tracking or disable tracking entirely, in Apollo click Website visitors > Settings.

 Edit or delete domains.